-Only doctors who have gotten a special waiver from the DEA are able to prescribe Suboxone for opiate addiction.
-Need a doctor?
+Only clinicians who have gotten a special waiver from the DEA are able to prescribe Suboxone for opiate addiction.
+Need a provider?
 Check out Workit Clinic.
-Our doctors are able to prescribe Suboxone in California and Michigan.
+Our clinicians are able to prescribe Suboxone in many states.

 Clonidine: Clonidine is a blood pressure medication that can help with opiate withdrawal, as well as withdrawal from cigarettes, alcohol, or benzodiazepines.
 It works by affecting your body’s nervous system.
 Any doctor should be able to prescribe Clonidine.

-Zofran: Zofran, brand name for the generic anti-nausea medication ondansentron, is a prescription medication which can help with the nausea and vomiting caused by opiate withdrawal.
+Zofran: Some may wonder is Zofran an Opioid?
+Zofran, the brand name for the generic anti-nausea medication ondansetron, is a prescription medication that can help with nausea and vomiting caused by opiate withdrawal.
 Any doctor should be able to prescribe Zofran.